La usurpadora (2019 TV series): Critical response

 Abraham Reyes of the La Neta Noticias website commented that the production never managed to obtain the same rating level that episode 1 had during its broadcast.
 According to Reyes, the final episode of the series was described as "bland, flat and boring", since it offered nothing new with respect to its previous version.
-Since its end on 4 October 2019, several followers of the production claimed to prefer the 1998 version, than the 2019 version.
+Since its end on 4 October 2019, several followers of the production claimed to prefer the 1998 version, to the 2019 version.

 For its part, with respect to the end of the series, the website La Hora de la Novela gave positive reviews, praising Carmen Armendáriz's production as one of the best in 2019.
 But she also criticized the abrupt end that was given to the series with Andrés Palacios and Sandra Echeverría staying together as a family, and leaving Betke out.
 In addition to giving good reviews regarding the protagonists, the work of the actors Juan Carlos Barreto, Aurora Gil, Ana Bertha Espín, Queta Lavat and Paco Ruedas was also praised.